x211321/VGC-Analyze/README.md

 VGC_Analyze is written in Python, using the Tkinter/Tk GUI Toolkit and should thus run on most modern desktop operating systems.

 ## Windows
 Currently there are two ways to run VGC_Analyze on windows.
-Provided on this page you'll find a zip file including the raw Python script - which can be run through the Python interpreter - as well as a self containing binary bundle which provides its own Python runtime and all required dependencies.
+Provided on this page (sidebar - releases) you'll find a zip file including the raw Python script - which can be run through the Python interpreter - as well as a self containing binary bundle which provides its own Python runtime and all required dependencies.

 ## Windows - Script version
 **Make sure you have a recent version of Python 3 installed.**